 Permits for existing municipal waste facilities include daily volume limits.
 For municipal waste landfills, the daily volume limits include a maximum daily volume (MDV) and average daily volume (ADV).
 Transfer facility and resource recovery facility permits normally include only an MDV.

-At a frequency not to exceed five years, the Department will evaluate existing facilities to determine whether the daily waste volumes authorized in the permits are contributing to public health or safety hazards, public nuisances, or other threats or problems to the environment, and to ensure that the facilities are in compliance with environmental protection and transportation safety laws.
+When/if any concerns are identified by the public, local municipalities, or DEP staff, at the DEP’s discretion, the DEP may evaluate existing facilities to determine whether the daily waste volumes authorized in the permits are contributing to public health or safety hazards, public nuisances, or other threats or problems to the environment, and to ensure that the facilities are in compliance with environmental protection and transportation safety laws.
 This evaluation will include consideration of input from local municipalities and the Pennsylvania Department of Transportation (PennDOT).
-Under the Solid Waste Management Act (SWMA), the Department may require modification of a permit when necessary to carry out the purposes of the environmental protection acts.
+Under the Solid Waste Management Act (SWMA), the DEP may require modification of a permit when necessary to carry out the purposes of the environmental protection acts.

 Current daily volumes should be evaluated under this review to determine if they may be contributing to public health or safety hazards, such as causing or contributing to traffic concerns or nuisances, on or off-site, including odors, dust, litter and noise, congestion or otherwise violating environmental protection or transportation safety laws.
-As part of its evaluation, the Department will contact the local municipalities to determine if daily operations at the facility or if traffic along the approach routes are causing nuisances, including dust, odors, noise or litter, or are in any other way contributing to public health and safety hazards, including traffic hazards, or other threats to the environment or the transportation system.
+As part of its evaluation, the DEP will contact the local municipalities to determine if daily operations at the facility or if traffic along the approach routes are causing nuisances, including dust, odors, noise or litter, or are in any other way contributing to public health and safety hazards, including traffic hazards, or other threats to the environment or the transportation system.

-Concurrently, the Department will evaluate the traffic information submitted with the original permit application to determine whether it remains sufficient, especially in light of the Traffic Analysis Policy.
-If it appears that the traffic information in the original permit is inadequate, the Department will attempt to obtain whatever additional information is necessary.
-The Department will forward a copy of the original traffic analysis to the appropriate Reviewers for review and comment on the potential effects of the daily volume(s) on traffic safety and the transportation system.
-If it appears that the daily volume limits are directly or indirectly, in whole or in part, responsible for causing nuisances, or other threats or problems to the public health or safety or to the environment, or if the Reviewers advise that a daily volume is causing or has the potential to cause traffic hazards, unsafe conditions, or damage to the transportation system, the Department will arrange a meeting with the operator to discuss reductions in the daily volume limits, or other options which will address the concerns.
+Concurrently, the DEP will evaluate the traffic information submitted with the original permit application to determine whether it remains sufficient, especially in light of the Traffic Analysis Policy.
+If it appears that the traffic information in the original permit is inadequate, the DEP will attempt to obtain whatever additional information is necessary.
+The DEP will forward a copy of the original traffic analysis to the appropriate Reviewers for review and comment on the potential effects of the daily volume(s) on traffic safety and the transportation system.
+If it appears that the daily volume limits are directly or indirectly, in whole or in part, responsible for causing nuisances, or other threats or problems to the public health or safety or to the environment, or if the Reviewers advise that a daily volume is causing or has the potential to cause traffic hazards, unsafe conditions, or damage to the transportation system, the DEP will arrange a meeting with the operator to discuss reductions in the daily volume limits, or other options which will address the concerns.

-The Department will reduce the daily volumes whenever appropriate to prevent nuisances, traffic hazards, or any other problem or threat to the public health or safety, or to the environment or the transportation system.
-If a proposed mitigation measure designed to eliminate nuisances, traffic hazards, or any other problem or threat to the public health or safety, or to the environment will not be implemented in a timely manner, the Department may reduce daily volumes at a facility or limit the volume of specific waste streams to alleviate or minimize the problem(s) until final measures are in place.
+The DEP will reduce the daily volumes whenever appropriate to prevent nuisances, traffic hazards, or any other problem or threat to the public health or safety, or to the environment or the transportation system.
+If a proposed mitigation measure designed to eliminate nuisances, traffic hazards, or any other problem or threat to the public health or safety, or to the environment will not be implemented in a timely manner, the DEP may reduce daily volumes at a facility or limit the volume of specific waste streams to alleviate or minimize the problem(s) until final measures are in place.
 The nexus between facility traffic and the nuisance or hazard will be taken into consideration.